z3h4/useful-commands/RoR/Models/associations.md

 ## `has_many` association

+- The name of the other model is pluralized when declaring a `has_many` association.

+      has_many :books

-Depending on the use case, it's usually a good idea to create a non-unique index and optionally a foreign key constraint on the author column for the books table:
+- Depending on the use case, it's usually a good idea to create a non-unique index and optionally a foreign key constraint on the author column for the books table:

       create_table :books do |t|
         t.belongs_to :author, index: true, foreign_key: true
         # ...
       end

 ## `has_many :through` association